-According to Whois, the coinskale.com domain was registered this June by someone in Reykjavik, Iceland.
+According to Whois, the coinskale.com domain was registered in June 2021 by someone in Reykjavik, Iceland.

 Here's what the Scam Complaint Registry says about it: "Coinskale is an unverified crypto broker with nothing but a trail of negative feedback."
 Scam News Channel has also listed it as a crypto scam.

 CyberNews reached out to experts to see whether there's any hope for Arjun to get his money back, as well as for some investment tips for those excited about crypto.